guxu11/340final/README.md

 #### free-standing methods
 - `void BFS(Graph &graph, Node* s)` -> Breath-first search for a graph from a specified start
-- `void BFSTree(Graph &graph, Node* s)` -> print the BFS tree
+- `void BFSTree(Graph &graph, int src)` -> print the BFS tree
+- `void PrintPath(Graph &graph, int src, int dest)` -> call the recursive function below to print the shortest path from a specified start to a specified end
-- `void PrintPath(Graph &graph, Node src, Node dest)` -> a recursive function to print the shortest path from a specified start to a specified end
+- `void PrintPath(Graph &graph, Node* src, Node* dest, Node* pi)` -> helper method to print path, a recursive function to print the shortest path from a specified start to a specified end

 ### 2 Implementation details